syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 ## Set data object to data form

-By default, data form auto generate the editors based on the primitive data type in the 'DataObject' property.
+By default,the data form auto-generates the editors based on the primitive data type in the 'DataObject' property.
 Please refer the following code to set the 'DataObject' property.

 {% tabs %}
 {% highlight XAML %}